dhui808/software-concepts/kafka.md

     Each consumer within the group reads from a unique partition and the group as a whole consumes all messages from the entire topic.

+### At most once message delivery vs At least once message delivery
+    For at most once message delivery, the consumer reads data from a partition, commits the offset that it has read, and then processes the message.
+If the consumer crashes between committing the offset and processing the message it will restart from the next offset without ever having processed the message.
+This would lead to potentially undesirable message loss.

+    For at least once delivery, the consumer reads data from a partition, processes the message, and then commits the offset of the message it has processed.
+In this case, the consumer could crash between processing the message and committing the offset and when the consumer restarts it will process the message again.
+This leads to duplicate messages in downstream systems but no data loss.